Everglades: Invasive species

-The invasive species that causes the most damage to bird populations is the cat (Felis catus), both domestic and feral.
-Cats that are let outside live close to suburban populations and have been estimated to number 640 per square mile.
-In such close numbers in historic migratory areas, they have devastating effects on migratory bird populations.

 Comprehensive Everglades Restoration Plan

 Although scientists made headway in decreasing mercury and phosphorus levels in water, the natural environment of South Florida continued to decline in the 1990s, and life in nearby cities reflected this downturn.
 To address the deterioration of the Miami metropolitan area, Governor Lawton Chiles commissioned a report on the sustainability of the area.
 In 1995, Chiles published the commission's findings in a report that related the degradation of the Everglades ecosystems to the lower quality of life in urban areas.
 The report noted past environmental abuses that brought the state to a position to make a decision.
 Not acting to improve the South Florida ecosystem, the report predicted, would inevitably cause further and intolerable deterioration that would harm local tourism by 12,000 jobs and $200 million annually, and commercial fishing by 3,300 jobs and $52 million annually.
 Urban areas had grown beyond their capacities to sustain themselves.
 Crowded cities were facing problems such as high crime rates, traffic jams, severely overcrowded schools, and overtaxed public services; the report noted that water shortages were ironic, given the 53 in of rain the region received annually.

 In 1999, an evaluation of the C&SF was submitted to Congress as part of the Water Development Act of 1992.
 The seven-year report, called the "Restudy", cited indicators of harm to the ecosystem: a 50 percent reduction in the original Everglades, diminished water storage, harmful timing of water releases from canals and pumping stations, an 85 to 90 percent decrease in wading bird populations over the past 50 years, and the decline of output from commercial fisheries.
 Bodies of water including Lake Okeechobee, the Caloosahatchee River, St. Lucie estuary, Lake Worth Lagoon, Biscayne Bay, Florida Bay and the Everglades reflected drastic water level changes, hypersalinity, and dramatic changes in marine and freshwater ecosystems.
 The Restudy noted the overall decline in water quality over the past 50 years was due to loss of wetlands that act as filters for polluted water.
 It predicted that without intervention the entire South Florida ecosystem would deteriorate.
 Water shortages would become common and some cities would have annual water restrictions.